Connectify: Connectify Hotspot

-Speedify for Teams

-Speedify for Teams is Connectify's business product.
-It is basically a multi-seat Speedify mobile VPN subscription with added centralized account management capabilities.

-Pingify
+Discontinued apps

-Pingify is a free utility for testing network coverage, Internet reliability and VPN dependability.
-It's currently available for iOS devices - it helps you run ping on your iPhone.
+Pingify was a free utility for testing network coverage, Internet reliability and VPN dependability.
+It was available for iOS devices, helping you run ping on your iPhone.
 Pingify was developed as an internal testing tool for Speedify on iOS - a mobile network diagnostics tool.
 Then, in 2017, it was made publicly available.

-EdgeWise Connect

-EdgeWise Connect is a simple VPN available for iPhone and Android which can seamlessly move web traffic between the Wi-Fi and cellular data connections.
-The service uses channel bonding technology and is fully encrypted.

-EdgeWise Connect was launched in early 2019 and can be used for free for a few hours each day; there are monthly and yearly subscription plans available.
+EdgeWise Connect was a simple VPN available for iPhone and Android which could seamlessly move web traffic between the Wi-Fi and cellular data connections.
+The service used channel bonding technology and was fully encrypted.
+EdgeWise Connect was launched in early 2019 and could be used for free for a few hours each day; there were monthly and yearly subscription plans available.